Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Introduction

-From this viewpoint cosmological structure formation can naturally be regarded as a transport problem of mass distributions.
-Optimal transport theory provides a mathematical framework for defining the minimal transport cost between two mass distributions \citep{villani2008optimal}.
-In particular, the quadratic Wasserstein distance associated with a squared-distance cost has been widely studied as a natural metric for quantifying the cost of mass rearrangement.
-Recently this theory has also been applied to the reconstruction problem of cosmological large-scale structure.
-Optimal-transport-based reconstruction methods have been proposed to estimate the initial Lagrangian configuration from the observed galaxy distribution, and promising results have been obtained through numerical simulations \citep{2002Natur.417..260F,2022PhRvL.129y1101N,2023PhRvD.108h3534N,2024PhRvD.109l3512N}.
+\CG{From this perspective, optimal transport theory provides a natural mathematical framework for describing structure formation as a transport process.
+The quadratic Wasserstein distance quantifies the minimal cost required to rearrange one mass distribution into another \citep{villani2009optimal}.
+Optimal-transport methods have recently attracted considerable attention in cosmology, particularly in reconstruction problems that seek to recover the initial conditions from the observed galaxy distribution \citep{2002Natur.417..260F,2022PhRvL.129y1101N,2023PhRvD.108h3534N,2024PhRvD.109l3512N}.}

-Another natural direction for applying optimal transport theory in cosmology is to quantify the structure formation process itself using transport distances.
-The cosmological mass distribution evolves from the initial linear density field to a nonlinear density field through gravitational evolution, and is subsequently observed as a finite set of galaxy positions after galaxy formation.
-The observed galaxy catalog can therefore be conceptually regarded as arising from a hierarchical generative process
+\CG{Most existing cosmological applications of optimal transport have focused on reconstruction problems, in which the goal is to infer the initial mass distribution from the observed large-scale structure.} \CG{In contrast, the objective of the present work is to use transport geometry itself as a statistical descriptor of cosmological structure formation.} \CG{The cosmological mass distribution evolves from the initial linear density field to a nonlinear density field through gravitational evolution and is subsequently observed as a finite set of galaxy positions after galaxy formation.} \CG{We therefore consider the entire formation process as a sequence of mappings connecting the primordial density field to the observed galaxy catalog.} The observed galaxy catalog can therefore be conceptually regarded as arising from a hierarchical generative process

 Here $\rho_{\rm lin}$ denotes the initial linear density field, $\rho_{\rm NL}$ the nonlinear density field after gravitational evolution, $\lambda_{\rm gal}$ the galaxy formation intensity field, and $\mu_N$ the point-process measure representing the observed galaxy catalog.